Ap0ll02/NyxLang_CS660/nyx_src/README.md

 #### Regular Question

-The benefits of having some IR instead of direct assembly is for easier cognitive load, and better optimization passes.
-If you have the AST converted into an IR like 3ac, it might be easier than converting the AST into assembly for the programmer.
-Then, with this abstraction between AST and assembly, the 3ac or IR might be more straightforwardly ported into Assembly.
-This is brought to mind by having unlimited registers, and not having to worry about hardware limits quite yet, as AST -> Assembly is quite a task.
-It can also be useful to have IR for optimization passes... or even Rust like borrow checking.

 Additionally, you don't have to write to a specific assembly language/instruction set architecture.
 This is beneficial for portability of code.

 #### Grad Question

-Other IR's useful to optimize programs include CFG's.
-They are very useful for dead code elimination optimizations.
-This helps see the flow of code, more importantly, we see when program scopes are entered and exited which is key for dead code analysis.
-Another IR that is useful is Rust's MLIR (mid-level intermediate representation).
-IT is mainly used for borrow checking, which is not *necessarily* a performance optimization, but I think it could still be considered an optimization.

 ![catgirl](../CatGirl&CatBoyPictures/catgirl1.png)